kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 You can experiment this lab online at [![Katacoda](/assets/images/katacoda-logo.png)](https://katacoda.com/kubevirt/scenarios/kubevirt-cdi)

-[CDI](https://github.com/kubevirt/containerized-data-importer) is an utility designed to import Virtual Machine images for use with Kubevirt.
+[CDI](https://github.com/kubevirt/containerized-data-importer) is a utility designed to import Virtual Machine images for use with Kubevirt.

 At a high level, a PersistentVolumeClaim (PVC) is created.
 A custom controller watches for importer specific claims, and when discovered, starts an import process to create a raw image named _disk.img_ with the desired content into the associated PVC.

 > notes "Note"
-> This 'lab' targets deployment on _one node_ as it uses Minikube's `hostpath` storage class which can create PersistentVolumes (PVs) on only one node at a time.
+> This 'lab' targets deployment on _one node_ as it uses Minikube and its `hostpath` storage class which can create PersistentVolumes (PVs) on only one node at a time.
 In production use, a StorageClass capable of ReadWriteOnce or better operation should be deployed to ensure PVs are accessible from any node.

 #### Install the CDI